GauJss/BGM/README.md

 ## Real data/
-This folder contains two subfolders, each corresponding to a real-world network dataset analyzed in the paper:
+This folder contains two subfolders, each corresponding to a real-world dataset analyzed in the paper:

 "HIV_code/" contains code for analyzing the HIV drug resistance dataset.
 Its scripts "HIV_#.R" reproduce the results in Figures 5–7 of the paper.
 Original data of this example are publicly available at: https://hivdb.stanford.edu/pages/published_analysis/genophenoPNAS2006/.
 For convenience, we also provide the dataset as "#_DATA.txt" files.